dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 The job of the Sampler is to sample indices of data points according to a certain scheme.

 > Sampler and BatchSampler works with indices of the map-style dataset rather than working with the actual data points.
-Keep this in mind if sometimes I refer to actual data points for bettter clarity.
+Keep this in mind if sometimes I refer to actual data points for better clarity.

 To implement a Sampler you need to do the following things:

 - Inherit the `torch.utils.data.Sampler` class
-- Implement the `__iter__` method and `__len__` method (the later is not mandatory)
+- Implement the `__iter__` method and `__len__` method (the latter is not mandatory)

 We can take a look at the `SequentialSampler` source code to get a feel for it: